Brand Designer vs Brand Strategist [What’s the difference]

 A brand strategist doesn’t need to be skilled in every activity, but they do need to have a thorough understanding of each one in order to bring these experts together to create a unified brand.

-Prerequisites to become Brand Designer
+Prerequisites to Become a Brand Designer

 Designers are often employed after graduating from college via internship and work experience programs.